apache/hbase-operator-tools/hbase-hbck2/README.md

      $ HBCK2 reportMissingRegionsInMeta default:table_1 ns1
    Returns list of missing regions for each table passed as parameter, or for each table on namespaces specified as parameter.
+   If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains <NAMESPACE|NAMESPACE:TABLENAME>, one per line.
+For example:
+     $ HBCK2 -i reportMissingRegionsInMeta fileName1 fileName2

  setRegionState <ENCODED_REGIONNAME> <STATE>
    Possible region states: